Ferries Conference is produced by Colibri Northwest. Thank you for joining us on October 16, 2025.

 Prior to joining the Council, she worked on transportation, environmental, and land use issues facing the San Francisco Bay shoreline, and has experience working in federal and local legislative offices.
 Loper holds a Master of Public Administration degree from the USC Price School of Public Policy, where she was a Dean’s Merit Scholar, and received a BA in political science and international relations from UCLA.
 An East Bay native, she lives in Oakland with her husband and young children.

-CAPT Sean Meagher
+Captain Sean P. Meagher

 Hy-Line Cruises